 Storage Suggestions

-Add in a little hot water to adjust the consistency, as it becomes a little thick after refrigeration.
+Add hot water to adjust the consistency, as refrigeration makes it a little thick.

 You Might Also Like